How To Get Feedback On Your Social Skills And How You Come Across

 - They may word their feedback poorly or insensitively.
 Aside from stinging, it may give you a false or overblown idea of what your weak points are.

 The next three points are about mental health services.
 As I always say, they're not just for "weak" or "crazy" people.
-They're simply one type of resource that's available to help out if you need it.
+They're simply one type of resource that's available to help if you need it.

 Ask a one-on-one therapist

-You could make an appointment with a counselor specifically to get feedback on your social skills, or you could ask one you're already seeing about other areas.
+You could make an appointment with a counselor specifically to get feedback on your social skills, or you could ask one you're already seeing for other reasons.
 There's plenty of things they can pick up about your people skills even as you tell them what brought you to counseling at the start of the first appointment.
 They can also do a few conversation role plays to get a better sense of what you're like in certain contexts.
 Some therapists will go outside the office with their clients so they can observe them in real life (e.g., as they ask a clerk for help at a store).

 It should only take a session or two if you want their quick feedback on the initial impression you give off.
 However, if you see a therapist over a longer period, they'll also be able to spot behaviors and tendencies that you don't show until further into your relationships.
 (Hiring a therapist isn't the same as having a friend, of course, but often patterns from a client's real-life relationships also show up in the one they have with their counselor.)